Effective Weight Loss Surgery in Colorado

 Likely candidates seeking weight-loss surgery will undergo a series of surgical, medical, nutritional, and psychological evaluations with our bariatric team prior to any treatment.
 Bariatric surgery requires a long-term commitment to modifying eating habits, physical activity habits, and overall lifestyle habits.
 To this end, a thorough multidisciplinary evaluation is necessary to encourage a successful outcome.

-Once the bariatric surgical procedure has been done, we provide and encourage involvement in our Colorado Bariatric Surgery Institute support group to assist patients in continuing to maintain their modified lifestyle.
+Once the robotic bariatric surgical procedure has been done, we provide and encourage involvement in our Colorado Bariatric Surgery Institute support group to assist patients in continuing to maintain their modified lifestyle.

 Colorado Bariatric Surgery Institute’s Approach to Treatment